How Do You Make a Small Business More Profitable Without Raising Prices?

 Rank them from highest to lowest.
 In almost every business that does this exercise, the best-selling item is not at the top of the margin list.
 Sometimes it’s near the bottom.

-Once you know which offerings make you the most per sale, you can make deliberate choices about which ones to promote, bundle, and highlight.
+Once you know which offerings make you the most per sale, you can decide which to promote, bundle, and highlight.

 Bundle Low-Margin Items With High-Margin Ones

-Bundling works because it shifts the customer’s focus from individual item prices to total value.
+Bundling shifts the customer’s focus from individual item prices to total value.

-When you pair a high-volume, lower-margin product with a premium add-on that has a strong margin, you increase the average transaction value without changing the price of either item individually.
+When you pair a high-volume, lower-margin product with a high-margin add-on, you raise the average transaction value without changing either item’s price.

-A hair salon introduced a conditioning treatment alongside its standard haircut as a named package rather than offering it as a separate add-on.
-The combined price was lower than buying both separately.
-Customers felt they were getting a deal.
+A hair salon bundled a conditioning treatment with its standard haircut as a named package.
+The combined price was lower than buying both individually.
+Customers saw it as a deal.
 The salon increased its average revenue per appointment by 22%, with most of the extra revenue coming from a service that had 80% gross margin.

 Train Your Team to Offer the Next Logical Step

-The key is scripting a natural, low-pressure phrase that presents the logical next step.
+Script a natural, low-pressure phrase that presents the next logical step.
 For example: “A lot of people who get this service also add X. Do you want me to include that while we’re already here?”

-The margin impact is significant.
 A $15 add-on on an $80 service with 90% gross margin contributes more to profit than a $15 increase in the base service would, because the add-on costs almost nothing to deliver.
-If a team of three people makes this offer successfully five times each per day across 20 working days, that’s 300 additional transactions per month.
+If a team of three closes this offer five times each per day across 20 working days, that’s 300 additional transactions per month.

 Keep the Customers You Already Have: Retention Is Cheaper Than Acquisition